 Niagara Falls doesn't need your Instagram post.
 It was doing this long before you arrived and it'll be doing it long after you leave.
 Three thousand tonnes per second.
 Every second.
 Right now, while you read this.

-I think that's why it works.
+That's why it works.
 Not because of the boat rides or the tunnel tours or the wine country (though all of those are excellent).
 It works because the falls are genuinely, unapologetically, stupidly enormous.
 And sometimes that's enough.